panchbhai1969/A-Neural-QA-Model-for-DBpedia/WeekSix.md

 # Week Six | Stage 3 | Code Crusade Week

 Well, Well, Well, A  properly spent week I would say.
 A lot of coding and a lot of things to share here.
-Lets dive straight into it Savvy!
+Lets dive straight into it, Savvy!

 <span align="center"> ![Savvy](static/savvy.gif) </span>